deaddrunkspirit/filegaroo-sc-products/README.md

 DEPRECATED

-# Smart contract for Selling Products in Filegaroo
+# Smart contract for Deals in Filegaroo

 ## Highload smartcontract for transactions